chadsansing/cineris-campaign/sessions/session-4-spoilers.md

 Embry learned how to use ritual magic and a variable number of practioners to create large shadow caches the size of rooms and small homes.
 His plans suggest how to create even larger spaces and that crystals within a cache might still work with one another.

-Every living thing and intellignt artifact shut within a cache stands the chance of passing through others as horros, appartitions, attackers.
+Every living thing and intelligent artifact shut within a cache stands the chance of passing through others as horrors, apparitions, or other kinds of phantom attackers.
 What you perceive there and where you look creates your safety or undoing.

-Rolls against 8 (for insanity) may garner some other answers to PCs' questions.
+Rolls PCs make against 8 (against Embry's insanity) may garner some other answers to PCs' questions.

 ### Stock NPCs